SainsburyWellcomeCentre/crabs-exploration/guides/CreateGINPrivateRepo.md

 - To stop tracking the GIN repo locally delete the `.git` directory

+  > [!NOTE]
+  > If in the GIN repo the files are locked, remember to unlock them before removing the `.git` directory!
+Otherwise we won't be able to delete the `.git/annex` content.

 - To delete a GIN repository but keep the git repo:

   - delete the repository in the GIN server via the browser